chenller/mmseg-extension/README.md

 significantly reducing the learning curve and enhancing productivity.

 The main branch works with PyTorch 2.0 or higher (we recommend PyTorch 2.3).
-You can still use PyTorch 1.x.
+You can still use PyTorch 1.x, but no testing has been conducted.

 ## Features and Objectives